ksabine/chromie/README.md

 ### Chromie Time Keeper Application

 ### time-keeper
-Containerized web API that with singular, root endpoint (`http://localhost/`) that will return the current UTC datetime in ISO format
+Containerized web API with a singular, root endpoint (`http://localhost/`) that will return the current UTC datetime in ISO format

 OpenAPI / Swagger spec available at http://localhost/docs